pedrolamas/DeferredEvents/README.md

 await MyEvent.InvokeAsync(sender, DeferredEventArgs.Empty);
 ```

-The `InvokeAsync` is an extension method that will enable you to ensure we wait for the event handlers to finish their work before we proceed.
+The `InvokeAsync()` method is an extension method that will enable you to ensure we wait for the event handlers to finish their work before we proceed.

 Last step will be to change the event handlers code so it can take advantage of the deferred execution: